 Blakers Mathematics Competition

-The 2021 Blakers Mathematics Competition is now open, and will close at 4pm on Friday 13 August.
+The 2022 Blakers Mathematics Competition is now open, as of 1 July and will close at 4pm on Friday 16 September.

 The Blakers Mathematics Competition was established with a bequest from the family of Professor Larry Blakers after his death in 1995.